 Try Something New

-I was once told by an IT person that “they were good with change because they work in IT and we are always adapting.”
-While this might be correct in some cases, we tend to work within the confines of our roles, which are often very process-centric.
-Because of this we find it difficult to step outside this space.
+I was once told by an IT person that “They were good with change because they work in IT and we are always adapting.”
+While this might be correct in some cases, IT tends to work within the confines of their roles, which are often very process-centric.
+Because of this they find it difficult to step outside this space.
 People in this position may assume that they are better at changing than is the reality.